Kev’s Review of the La Marzocco Linea Mini

 The Rotary Pump

-It’s thanks to the fact that it has a rotary pump, that you can plumb in the LMLM, but that’s not the only benefit.
-Being a rotary pump machine also means that it’s quiet, as rotary pumps are quiter than vibration pumps.
+It’s thanks to the fact that it has a rotary pump, that you can plumb in the LMLM, nevertheless that’s not the only benefit.
+Being a rotary pump machine also implies that it’s quiet, as rotary pumps are quiter than vibration pumps.

 PID, Brew boiler & integrated group

-The PID is how the temperature is controlled, and I’m not going to go into much detail about that here, due to the fact that most people who’re interested in the La Marzocco Linea Mini will probably be familiar with such terminology, however if you’re not, it’s just a fancy way of saying temperature controlled.
+The PID is how the temperature is controlled, and I’m not going to go into much detail about that here, due to the fact that the majority of people who’re interested in the La Marzocco Linea Mini will probably be familiar with such terminology, however if you’re not, it’s literally a fancy way of saying temperature controlled.

-The brew boiler is small at 175ml, nevertheless there’s no need for it to be big in reality, it’s filled via a heat exchanger, meaning that the water is heated up via a pipe running through the steam boiler as it’s filling the brew boiler, to avoid thermal shock and to therefore aid the temperature stability that the LMLM is known for.
+The brew boiler is small at 175ml, however there’s no need for it to be big basically, it’s filled via a heat exchanger, meaning that the water is heated up via a pipe running through the steam boiler as it’s filling the brew boiler, to avoid thermal shock and to therefore aid the temperature stability that the LMLM is known for.

-Another thing that aids temperature stability, is the integrated group, which implies that the small brew boiler is positioned directly on top of the group & that the group and boiler work together to achieve the desired brew temperature.
-This isn’t rather the same as the saturated group on the LMLM’s bigger sibling, the La Marzocco GS3 in which the brew temperature is kept stable by the group actually being one with the brew boiler.
+Another thing that aids temperature stability, is the integrated group, which suggests that the small brew boiler is positioned directly on top of the group & that the group and boiler work together to achieve the desired brew temperature.
+This isn’t rather the same as the saturated group on the LMLM’s bigger sibling, the La Marzocco GS3 in which the brew temperature is kept stable by the group in fact being one with the brew boiler.

 Bluetooth/Wifi connectivity

-I say “In Theory” even though, as it’s entirely useless if you can’t get the chuffing thing connected, and I extremely much struggled to get the chuffing thing connected!
-In the video review I did lately of the LMLM, my only criticism of the wifi feature was initially connecting, which I found to be an incredibly frustrating experience.
+I say “In Theory” even though, as it’s completely useless if you can’t get the chuffing thing connected, and I extremely much struggled to get the chuffing thing connected!
+In the video review I did recently of the LMLM, my only criticism of the wifi feature was initially connecting, which I found to be an extremely frustrating experience.
 This was on an android tool, by the way, and I’ve since read that this isn’t as much of a struggle with IOS devices.

-I came to the LMLM the day after shooting the review video even though, and would it connect, would it balls!
-I tried removing the profile and starting again, and no joy at all.
-The next day, I walked up to it and it connected immediately, no trouble at all, so just slightly inconsistent… As far as I can see, La Marzocco are aware of this and are in the method of rectifying it.
+I came to the LMLM the day after shooting the review video although, and would it connect, would it balls!
+I tried removing the profile and beginning again, and no joy at all.
+The next day, I walked up to it and it connected immediately, no trouble at all, so simply slightly inconsistent… As far as I can see, La Marzocco are aware of this and are in the process of rectifying it.

 Brew Paddle

-I’ve found the brew paddle quite enjoyable to work with, in fact.
-In theory, I don’t basically know it.
-It looks like it might handle pre-infusion or something, or give you at least some level of control over something, but truly, it’s just a extremely big on/off switch.
-As I’ve said, though, I did find it nice to work with.
-My only thoughts on this are that although it’s nice, a button would have done fine, and then maybe they could have added a shot timer, which would have been a actually nice addition.
-Maybe I’m talking rubbish even though, I do that sometimes.
-It could be that the paddle is among the things that sets the LMLM apart from so numerous other espresso machines.
+I’ve found the brew paddle quite enjoyable to use, literally.
+In theory, I don’t in reality find out it.
+It looks like it might deal with pre-infusion or something, or give you at least some level of control over something, however simply, it’s just a truly big on/off switch.
+As I’ve said, even though, I did find it nice to use.
+My only thoughts on this are that even though it’s nice, a button would have done fine, and then maybe they could have added a shot timer, which would have been a literally nice addition.
+Maybe I’m talking rubbish although, I do that sometimes.
+It could be that the paddle is one of the things that sets the LMLM apart from so lots of other espresso machines.

 Barista Lights

 This is a cool feature, and the advantage of this feature is… it looks cool, that’s about it.
-But, come on, if we’re spending the best part of four grand on an espresso machine, don’t we deserve a certain extent of coolness?
-When you engage the group by sliding the brew paddle over, the drip tray is illuminated by the barista lights, giving you a better view of your espresso.
+But, come on, if we’re spending the perfect part of four grand on an espresso machine, don’t we deserve a certain extent of coolness?
+When you engage the group by sliding the brew paddle over, the drip tray is illuminated by the barista lights, giving you a better view of your espresso coffee.

 No burn steam wand

-This is an underrated feature in my simple opinion, it may only be a small thing, but if you have a no-burn wand instead of a plastic or rubber holding sleeve, it literally means that you’re less likely to burn yourself on the steam wand, as we all tend to do occasionally when we miss the plastic/rubber grip while grabbing hold of basic steam wands.
+This is an underrated feature in my modest opinion, it may only be a small thing, but if you have a no-burn wand instead of a plastic or rubber holding sleeve, it basically suggests that you’re less likely to burn yourself on the steam wand, as we all tend to do occasionally when we miss the plastic/rubber grip while grabbing hold of basic steam wands.

 Water outlet

-It basically is a compact machine, given the specs, especially the width (just under 36cm) and height (literally under 38cm, so it’ll fit under many wall cupboards).
-It’s not even all that deep simply, too, at really over 45cm.
-OK, if you compare it with the Gaggia classic or Sage Bambino Plus, it’s big, but compared to other dual boiler espresso coffee machines, it’s not all that big at all considering the commercial specifications, including the whopping 3L steam boiler.
+It literally is a compact machine, given the specs, particularly the width (basically under 36cm) and height (just under 38cm, so it’ll fit under most wall cupboards).
+It’s not even all that deep literally, too, at simply over 45cm.
+OK, if you compare it with the Gaggia classic or Sage Bambino Plus, it’s big, however compared to other dual boiler espresso coffee machines, it’s not all that big at all considering the commercial specifications, including the whopping 3L steam boiler.

 What’s the LMLM like to use?

-In short, it’s a joy to utilize.
-The espresso is stunning, the milk texture is fantastic, the steam power is insane, and for “normal” use, I actually can’t fault the La Marzocco Linea Mini.
+In short, it’s a joy to use.
+The espresso coffee is stunning, the milk texture is amazing, the steam power is insane, and for “normal” work with, I in reality can’t fault the La Marzocco Linea Mini.

-When I say “normal” use, I’m talking about more fundamental espresso-making, in comparison to the more complex faffery needed to get ideal results with much light roasted beans.
-If you’re wanting to work with anything from medium roasted beans and upwards, and you just want to pull relatively typical shots, then I think you’re quite likely to quickly fall in love with the LMLM.
+When I say “normal” work with, I’m talking about more fundamental espresso-making, in comparison to the more complicated faffery necessary to get wonderful results with much lighter roasts.
+If you’re wanting to use anything from medium roasted beans and upwards, and you just want to pull relatively normal shots, then I think you’re rather likely to quickly fall in love with the LMLM.

-Speaking of coffee beans, here’s a totally shameless plug for my own coffee beans :-).
-Utilize the discount code below as a first time customer, and after that needs to you choose to re-order (and, thankfully, a lot of people do so I’m obviously doing something right) work with the discount code “coffeebotherers” for a permanent discount (usually 10%).
+Speaking of coffee beans, here’s a entirely shameless plug for my own coffee beans :-).
+Use the discount code below as a first time customer, and after that must you choose to re-order (and, thankfully, the majority of people do so I’m obviously doing something right) utilize the discount code “coffeebotherers” for a permanent discount (usually 10%).

 Work with Discount Code CBNC25 for 25% Off Your First Order at The Cofeeeworks